zbMATHOpen/Update_Links/README.md

 2) Fill in the `config_template.ini` and save it as `config.ini`.

-    (i) The url should be the endpoint for link items, e.g., http://my_host/links_api/link/item
+    (i) The URL should be the endpoint for link items, e.g., http://my_host/links_api/link/item

     (ii) Fill in database information.